-$$d_R(\pi) \ge N - C$$
+$$d_R(\pi) \geq N - C$$

-where C is the number of cycles in the BP graph of π .
+where C is the number of cycles in the BP graph of $\pi$ .

-- This bound is very tight, that is, usually it is exactly the reversal distance. - When is this bound not exactly the distance? - When it is not possible to increase the cycles of BP with a reversal. - That occurs in the presence of unoriented components.
+- This bound is usually tight, that is, most of the times it is exactly the reversal distance. - When is this bound not exactly the distance? - When it is not possible to increase the cycles of BP with a reversal. - That occurs in the presence of unoriented components.